JN-Lab/OC-Pr11-Optimization/README.md

-# OC-Pr8-OpenFoodFacts-App
+# OC-Pr11-OpenFoodFacts-App
-Repository for Project 8 from Openclassrooms cursus in Software Development
+Repository for Project 11 from Openclassrooms cursus in Software Development

 ## Project Description

 This is a web application built with **Django** to help user to find healthier products of their favorites food.
-The application is deployed on **Heroku**.
+The project consists in taking the application from Projet 8 : https://github.com/JN-Lab/OC-Pr8-OpenFoodFacts-App , and developping a new feature.

+In this case, two optimizations had been done:
+* The algorithm to search products to substitute from the API had been improved
+* The registration process had been improved with an email validation

 ### Simplified App Structure